 Hire me as your book editor so you have a strong project to market.

-What An Agent Won’t Do
+What A Literary Agent Won’t Do

 The best agent for you may not be the funniest agent on Twitter.
 Or the one with the best blog.
 At the end of the day, you want an agent who is going to sell your work and get you favorable terms for your primary contract and any subrights that get sold.
 Yes, this is a little less “love connection” than a lot of people are dreaming of.
 That’s okay.